Crusader99/standardnote-server/README.md

 ## Differences with repository from mdouchement

-- E-Mail and Password change working with current StandardNotes version
+- Mail and password change working with current StandardNotes version

 ## License